 Tag: marriage intimacy

-Let’s talk about what it really takes to kiss porn goodbye.
+Let’s talk about what it really takes to break porn addiction.
 This isn’t about making you feel bad.

 It’s not about what’s right or wrong.
 It’s about not letting anything have control over you.